 Iqbal has rightly been called the mainspring of Muslim renaissance.
 He devoted the best part of his life to the careful study of Islam, its laws, polity, culture, history and literature.
 He was convinced of Islam 'as a living force for freeing the outlook of man from its geographical limitations.'
-He firmly believed that 'religion is a power of utmost importance in the life of individuals as well as states' and in order to convince the word of these eternal truths he did not merely devote his life in giving expression to his thoughts and feelings in his philosophy and poetry but also passed many restless nights praying to God (Bilgrami, 1966: iv-v).
+He firmly believed that 'religion is a power of utmost importance in the life of individuals as well as states' and in order to convince the word of these eternal truths he did not merely devote his life in giving expression to his thoughts and feelings in his philosophy and poetry but also passed many restless nights praying to God.

-Iqbal during his postgraduate studies in Europe in the years 1905-1908, and later through his travel to the European cities, felt fascinated by the scientific development taking place there.
+Iqbal during his postgraduate studies in Europe in the years between 1905-1908 and later through his travel to the European cities felt fascinated by their scientific development that was taking place.
 His fascination for scientific research is a further advancement to what he read in the Qur'an.
-As a religious book, the Qur'an contains many scientific data, and calls for the observation and contemplation on the wonders found in the creations of God in the universe, flora and fauna.
-To Igbal, the exploration, observation and investigation done by the scientists is a kind of mystic behaviour trying to establish an intimacy with Furthermore he believed that the the Creator. physical sciences provide a sort of spiritual meaning to men who contemplate and ponder over God's wisdom behind His creations.
+As a religious book, the Qur'an contains many scientific data, and it calls for the observation and contemplation on the wonders found in the creations of God, in the universe.
+To Iqbal, the exploration, observation and investigation done by the scientists is a kind of mystic behaviour trying to establish an intimacy with the Creator.
+Furthermore, he believed that the physical sciences provide a sort of spiritual meaning to men who contemplate and ponder over God's wisdom behind His creations.
 Iqbal also stated, that on the spiritual and philosophical levels, the observation of nature teaches him the behaviour of God.
-In other words, nature which equates to God's habit is the portrayal of His existence. attitude towards science is the likeness shown by scholars such as Ibn Sina (980-1037), Al-Khawarizmi (780-850), Al-Biruni (973-1048) and others of the medieval era.
-In modern times, Iqbal's emphasis on scientific research is the echoing of what had been said by Jamaluddin Al-Afghani (1838-1897) and Muhammad Abduh (1849-1905).
+In other words, nature which equates to God's habit is the portrayal of His existence.
+Iqbal's attitude towards science is the likeness shown by scholars such as Ibn Sina (980-1037), Al-Khawarizmi (780-850), Al-Biruni (973-1048) and others of the medieval In modern times, Iqbal's emphasis on scientific research is the era echoing of what had been said by Jamaluddin Al-Afghani (1838-1897) and Muhammad Abduh (1849-1905).

-In analyzing Iqbal's ideas and advice for the Islamic Ummah, one would come to recognize that as religious reformer all his works in poetry and philosophy were aimed at bringing the Muslims out superstitious beliefs, their backwardness. conservatism and passivity in life towards as state of preparedness in facing the challenges of the modern world.
+In analyzing Iqbal's ideas and advice for the Muslim Ummah, one would come to recognize that as a religious reformer, all his works in poetry and philosophy were aimed at bringing the Muslims out of their backwardness, superstitious beliefs, conservatism and passivity in life towards as state of preparedness in facing the challenges of the modern world.
 In his view, the message of the Qur'an is not all rituals (Zikr) but also scientific (Fikr).
-As Muslims, we should possess both these two aspects mentioned in the Our'an in order to fulfill our duties in this world as Allah's vicegerents.
+As Muslims, we should possess both these two aspects mentioned in the Qur'an in order to fulfill our duties in this world as Allah's vicegerents.
 In line with Iqbal's vision for the survival of the Ummah, modern day Muslims should be prepared to learn from others, particularly from the West, the latest development in the areas of science and technology for the betterment of the Ummah and humanity at large.